Nu11ifier/HTB-Writeups/Soccer.md

 Navigate to: http://soccer.htb/tiny/uploads/php-reverse-shell.php

 **Results:**\
-The PHP reverse shell will trigger and open a shell from the netcat listener that was setup in the *Weaponization* phase.
+The PHP reverse shell will trigger and open a shell from the netcat listener that was setup in the *Reverse Shell Listener (netcat)* phase.

+TO BE CONTINUE:

-# Attack On Objectives
+# Goals

-USER FLAG:
+* USER Flag:
-ROOT FLAG:
+* ROOT Flag: